JOURNAL SUBMISSIONS GUIDELINES

 A. You must own the copyright to your submissions

-B. We acquire 6 months exclusive print and electronic rights, worldwide, from the day of issue publication
+B. We acquire 6 months exclusive print and electronic rights, worldwide, in English, from the day of issue publication

 C. We retain perpetual non-exclusive print and electronic rights in English thereafter

-D. Payment is an initial $15 advance on royalties for the general public or for freshman members of the co-op, or $30 for senior members.
+D. Payment is an initial $15 advance on royalties.
 Royalties are calculated by dividing half the profit from sales of each specific issue between all contributors for that issue.
 Editors who have worked on the issue in question, or who were doing work for the Academy while that issue was in preparation, equally divide half of what remains.
 The remainder belongs to the Academy for growth of the Journal and other activities.
 For writers, profit is divided proportionally by word count (1st issue, Life of Beasts) or by number of contributions (subsequent issues, according to revised policy.)

 E. Copyright always belongs to the author.

 II.
-For previously published literary work (poetry only)
+For previously published literary work (poetry only; Issues 1 through 3 only, according to revised policies)

 A. You must own the copyright to your submissions